Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

 \subsection{Numerical investigation}

-We are now going to perform a full numerical analysis within a refined framework that applies a density matrix approach~\cite{Blanchet:2011xq, Lavignac:2015gpa} in combination with the flavor transition conditions of Ref.~\cite{Sierra:2014tqa}.
+We are now going to perform a full numerical analysis\footnote{The numerical investigation is performed within the SciPy framework~\cite{ScientificComputing2007,ScientificComputing2011,Scipy2020,Matplotlib2007,Ipython2007,Numpy2020,Pandas2010,JupyterLab}, while MPI for Python~\cite{MPI4Py2005, MPI4Py2008} is used for cluster computations.} within a refined framework that applies a density matrix approach~\cite{Blanchet:2011xq, Lavignac:2015gpa} in combination with the flavor transition conditions of Ref.~\cite{Sierra:2014tqa}.
 Further, both modified spectator corrections that come along with this flavor transition conditions and washout effects up to $(2\rightarrow2)$ scatterings are incorporated.
 Contributions of lighter quark masses in the Dirac neutrino mass, cf.\ Eq.~\eqref{eq:DiracNuMass}, are taken into account as well.